Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/Lessons/01-Static-Website/README.md

 By the end of today, you should be able to…

 1. Recognize the most common HTML tags and their standard formatting
-1. Recognize the most common CSS properties
+1. Make a static web page using HTML
-1. Make a static web page using HTML & CSS
+1. Create a form to collect user data using HTML
-1. Use a browser’s developer tools to examine and change the HTML & CSS of a website.
+1. Use a browser’s developer tools to examine and change the HTML of a website

 <!-- > -->